Notice of Pre-AIA or AIA Status

 Regarding Prong I of the Step 2A analysis in the 2019 PEG, the claims are to be analyzed to determine whether they recite subject matter that falls within one of the follow groups of abstract ideas: a) mathematical concepts, b) certain methods of organizing human activity, and/or c) mental processes.

-calculating a position score for generating a grid map including a first grid reflecting the GPS position information, and calculating the position score associated with a possibility that the vehicle is to be positioned for each grid of the grid map based on sensing information;
+generate a grid map including a first grid reflecting the GPS position information, and calculate a position score associated with a possibility that the vehicle is to be positioned for each grid of the grid map based on sensing information;

-and determining a position for searching for a second grid having a highest position score and correcting a positioning value of the vehicle based on a position convergence determination result of the second grid.
+search for a second grid having a highest position score and correct a positioning value of the vehicle based on a position convergence determination result of the second grid, a position convergence determination being a determination of whether the second grid is finally determined as the position of the vehicle according to a criterion;

 The examiner submits that the foregoing bolded limitation(s) constitute a “mental process” because under its broadest reasonable interpretation, the claim covers performance of the limitation in the human mind.
-Specifically, the “calculating, determining, and correcting” steps encompass a user to make gather information between two sources and determine conclusions from the data.
+Specifically, the “generating, calculating, searching, and correcting” steps encompass a user to make gather information between two sources and determine conclusions from the data.
+Calculating a score and correcting a value are things that can be done mentally.
+Searching for something based on a value is also something that can be done mentally.
+Generating a map is a process that can be done mentally with pen and paper.
 Accordingly, the claim recites at least one abstract idea.

 101 Analysis – Step 2A, Prong II